oldjun/PyMyORM/README.md

 user.save()
 ```

-insert one user in another way
+insert one user into table, in another way

 ```python
 # case 2